eme64/blog/_posts/2026-03-20-Simple-Vectorized-Algorithms.md

 <img width="700" alt="copy performance 300" src="https://github.com/user-attachments/assets/c17f6323-59d9-486f-8545-d60ed7cd682b" />

 The gains from vectorization are significant.
-The difference between the vectorized alternatives only marginal - at least for the sizes of arrays we chose here.
+The difference between the vectorized alternatives is only marginal - at least for the sizes of arrays we chose here.

 **Algorithm 3: Map**